sagb/alttab/INSTALL.md

 Dependencies
 ------------

-Basic Xlib, Xft and Xrender libraries are required.
+Basic Xlib, Xft, Xrender and libpng libraries are required.
 In Debian or Ubuntu:

-> apt-get install libx11-dev libxmu-dev libxft-dev libxrender-dev
+> apt-get install libx11-dev libxmu-dev libxft-dev libxrender-dev libpng-dev

 As maintainer or packager, also install autotools and ronn: